tewhatuora/api-standards/docs/api-publishing/05-ImplementationGuides.md

 #### Capability Statement

 Each Implementation Guide which is representing a FHIR API Implementation **MUST** include a `CapabilityStatement` resource (or, sometimes multiple `CapabilityStatement` resources) which **MUST** be displayed within the Implementation Guide content.
 The Capability Statement **MUST** provide detail around which FHIR resource endpoints have been published, and which FHIR operations are available, such as `read`, `search-type`, `create` or any [custom operations](#custom-fhir-operations).
+The Capability Statement **MUST** include [rest security details](https://hl7.org/fhir/capabilitystatement-definitions.html#CapabilityStatement.rest.security) for REST APIs.
+The Capability Statement **SHOULD** indicate documentation indicating authorisation scopes required to consume the API.

 #### Custom FHIR Operations